Pinoccio/docs/carlo.md

 #### Return values

-data is an array of troop objects.
+Data is an array of troop objects.

 ```js